vicgupta/hugo-base/content/_index.md

 title = "Home Page"
 date = 2023-09-10T20:18:10-04:00
 [jumbotron]
-    title = "Welcome to Alter Lifestyle"
+    title = "Drive, Win & Grow"
-    content = "We are here to help you in wellness and happiness.
-We can shape your mind, get peace of mind via meditations, help in yoga for better life, and much more."
+    content = "We are here to help you drive differentiation, win clients and grow your business."
 +++
-this is the home _index.md
+Home Page